ecklab/ecklab.github.io/index.md

 ## Recent News and Events

+ - **08/21/26**: Our era-adjusted stats were featured on ESPN for the first time in a [segment about Chris Sale](https://x.com/PaulHembo/status/2092222131329245569)!
+Here is the [complete podcast episode](https://podcastaddict.com/baseball-tonight-with-buster-olney/episode/231630172).
  - **08/13/26**: Our paper ["A Change in the Lineup?
 A Historical Foundation for a Cross-Era Statistical Model to Assess Baseball’s All-Time Greats"](https://muse.jhu.edu/article/998564) has been published at *NINE: A Journal of Baseball History and Culture*!
  - **07/30/26**: Daniel Eck will [speak about cross-era comparisons](https://sabr.org/convention/sabr54-schedule) at the Society of American Baseball Research annual convention held in Cleveland.
 Talk is at 10:30 AM.
  - **06/23/26**: Daniel Eck posted a [Substack essay](https://eracurveball.substack.com/p/the-future-is-era-adjusted-welcome) on the outlook of our era-adjusted baseball statistics project with some commentary on how the X/Twitter account will function moving forward.